heinzermch/heinzermch.github.io/_posts/2020-10-20-on-the-EM-algorithm.md

 However the distortion function $$J$$ is non-convex, so we are not guaranteed to converge to a global optimum.
 Hence if we apply $$k$$-means only once, we might get stuck in a local optimum.
 To increase the chances of finding a global minimum, we can run the algorithm multiple times with different random initializations and then pick the result with the lowest value in the distortion function $$J$$.
 There is also no guarantee how fast $$k$$-means will converge.

-# EM-Algorithm for Mixtures of Gaussian
+# EM-Algorithm for Mixtures of Gaussians

 So far for the $$k$$-means case we had the implicit assumption that each input sample $$x_i$$ can only belong to one centroid $$\mu_j$$.
 What if we relax that assumption and instead assign weights for each input and centroid pair?
 Let $$w_{ij}$$ be the weight that input $$x_i$$ gives to centroid $$\mu_j$$.
 If we assume that these weights are normalized, i.e. $$1 = \sum_i w_{ij}$$ we can call them a probability.
 Then the weight $$w_{ij}$$ is the probability that input $$x_i$$ belongs to centroid $$\mu_j$$.
 We can model this with a random variable $$z_i \sim \text{Multinomial}(\phi)$$ and have $$w_{ij} = P(z_i = j \mid x_i)$$.
 Note that the $$z_i$$'s are latent variables, they are not unobservable.